-This is Sennheiser IE800 DIY KIT for DIY beginners.
-With basic earphone DIY skills and the state of art components offered by us, you can make your own IE800 in 1~2 hours.
-Choose the Assembling Option to let us make it for you, and get a handy IE800.
+This is Sennheiser IE800 DIY KIT for new hands to build earphones.
+With basic soldering and gluing skills and the state of art components offered by us, you can make your own IE800 in 1~2 hours.

-- 4 outstanding dynamic drivers from top IEMs: IE800, Monster Turbine Pro, B&O H5 and a Titanium Ultra-low THD Unit (proudly designed and offered by Earphone DIY Labs)
+- 4 outstanding dynamic drivers from top IEMs: IE800, Monster Turbine Pro, B&O H5 and Titanium Ultra-low THD (Total Harmonic Distortion ) Unit (designed by Earphone DIY Labs)

 - 5 cables with state of the art performance and durability

 - 4 X 5 combinations well covers any use scenario (office, street, home or personal studio) and sound characters (optimized for rock, pop, movie…)

 - Unbeatable price – we source separated components from ODM directly, and you save 80%+ budget

 - Professional acoustic materials to further fine tune the sound per your personal flavor

 - Support from Earphone DIY Labs for any issue in your DIY journey